willvieira/ms_STM-managed/manuscript/manuscript.md

 We first established a general modelling framework based on the metapopulation theory, to determine how different management practices affect the processes driving range dynamics.
 We then assessed the effectiveness of these practices to move and maintain species in their optimal climate envelopes, using comparative simulations.
 Our analysis is based on an empirical model in which accounts for colonization and extinction dynamics, along with competitive exclusion and invasion processes, to predict how the boreal-temperate ecotone responds to climate warming [@Vissault2020].
-This model was initially calibrated and validated with data from over 40,000 plots from eastern North America; we extended the model to integrate the effect of plantation, enrichment planting, harvest and thinning on the colonization and extinction dynamics of temperate deciduous and boreal conifer stands.
+This model was initially calibrated and validated with data from over 40,000 plots from eastern North America; we extended the model to integrate the effect of plantation, enrichment planting, harvest, and thinning on the colonization and extinction dynamics of temperate deciduous and boreal conifer stands.

 We tested the effectiveness of the four management practices by quantifying both the short-term and the long-term dynamics after climate warming (Figure @fig:concept).
-The short-term and long-term response of different tree species to disturbance may differ, yet most ecological studies focus only on the long-term response.
+The short-term and long-term responses of different tree species to disturbance may differ, yet most ecological studies focus only on the long-term response.
 The short-term response (or transient dynamics) is defined here as the period a forest stand at equilibrium takes to reach a new equilibrium after a disturbance [@Hastings2004].
 Characterizing short-term dynamics along with the long-term equilibrium is crucial when planning adaptive forest management strategies, given the slow response of forest ecosystems to environmental changes [@Hastings2004; @Svenning2013; @Ezard2010].
 More specifically, we first analyzed how each of our selected management practices affects the resilience, state change, and time to reach the novel equilibrium, using five metrics of transient dynamics in a spatially implicit version of the model.
-Finally for the long-term response, we developed a spatially explicit version of the model, to consider the dispersal limitations of trees and stochastic events.
+For the long-term response, we developed a spatially explicit version of the model, to consider the dispersal limitations of trees and stochastic events.
 Specifically, we quantified how each of the management practices accelerates the northward range shift of the boreal-temperate ecotone in a landscape grid.
 These analyses might guide future empirical studies by revealing the potential effect of forest management in accelerating the response of forest to climate warming and thus contribute to the advancement of adaptive management practices.

 ![Conceptual schema of the two approaches used to test the effect of forest management on the response of forest to warming temperature. (a) Redrawn from @Boulangeat2018.
 The spatially implicit version of the model to test the effect of forest management on the short-term dynamics after warming temperature.
-Given a patch (e.g. in the figure mainly composed of boreal species) at equilibrium with climate conditions, the warming temperature will shift the state proportion to a new equilibrium, and the response of the system to this perturbation can be characterized by five metrics: initial resilience ($-R_0$), asymptotic resilience ($R_{\infty}$), exposure ($\Delta_{state}$), sensitivity ($\Delta_{time}$) and  cumulative amount of changes ($\int S(t)dt$). (b) The spatially explicit version of the model accounting for limited dispersal of trees and stochastic dynamics.
-The bars limit the trailing edge of boreal and the leading edge of temperate states.
-Warming temperature drives a temperate range shift, but not for the boreal trailing edge [red arrows @Vissault2020].
-We use this approach to test the effect of forest management to accelerate the northward range shift of the boreal-temperate ecotone following warming temperature.](manuscript/img/concept.png){#fig:concept}
+Given a patch (e.g. in the figure mainly composed of boreal species) at equilibrium with climate conditions, the warming temperature will shift the state proportion to a new equilibrium, and the response of the system to this perturbation can be characterized by five metrics: initial resilience ($-R_0$), asymptotic resilience ($R_{\infty}$), exposure ($\Delta_{state}$), sensitivity ($\Delta_{time}$) and cumulative amount of changes ($\int S(t)dt$). (b) The spatially explicit version of the model accounts for limited dispersal of trees and stochastic dynamics.
+The vertical black bars indicate the boreal trailing edge and the temperate leading edge.
+Warming temperature drives a range shift of the temperate leading edge, but not for the boreal trailing edge [red arrow; @Vissault2020].
+We use this approach to test the effect of forest management to accelerate the range shift towards colder temperatures of the boreal-temperate ecotone.](manuscript/img/concept.png){#fig:concept}

 # Methods